hschickdevs/Telegram-AI-Software-Architect/README.md

 ![PRODUCT DEMO/GIF](docs/demo.gif)

-This Telegram bot leverages the power of OpenAI or Claude's large language models to provide full architectured software solutions.
-Unlike traditional code generation, this bot provides entire architectural solutions, including requirement and readme files for setup and usage.
+This Telegram bot leverages the power of OpenAI or Claude's large language models to provide full architectured software solutions, zipped and ready to go in your convenient Telegram chat window.
+The output includes requirement and readme files for easy setup and usage.
 The bot is capable of generating codebases for a wide range of software projects, from simple command-line applications to complex web applications.

 Here is an example of a code structure that was architected for the simple `todo-app` shown in the demo above: